Information About Actuaries

-In addition to exams, there are requirements that are based on education.
-For Validation by Educational Experience (VEE), a candidate must show that a subject has been sufficiently covered by a university or other coursework.
-There can be up to three areas:
+In addition to exams, actuaries are required to take classes covering specific topics.
+For Validation by Educational Experience (VEE), a candidate must show that a subject has been sufficiently covered by a university or other coursework with a grade of B- or higher.
+There are three areas:

 Accounting and Finance - Can be fulfilled by completing both ACCT 2010 and FNBK 3250